epfl-ada/ada-2021-project-therealabracadabra/README.md

 <a href="https://www.statista.com/chart/21328/party-affiliation-by-news-source/" title="Infographic: Party Affiliation Defines News Sources | Statista"><img src="https://cdn.statcdn.com/Infographic/images/normal/21328.jpeg" alt="Infographic: Party Affiliation Defines News Sources | Statista" width="50%" height="auto" align="center" style="width: 50%; height: auto !important; max-width:960px;-ms-interpolation-mode: bicubic;"/></a>

 First of all, the data has to be wrangled.
 A check-up has to be made, to clean the dataset and remove any anomaly.
-Lines containing NaN or 0 had been removed as well as duplicates….
-(COMPLETE MANU) A new column with the journal name should be added, because the raw data only has the website URL, and this will make it simpler to process the data.
+If there were lines containing NaN or 0 they will be removed as well as duplicates.
+A new column with the journal name should be added, because the raw data only has the website URL, and this will make it simpler to process the data.

 Once these modifications are made, we can start analysing it.